microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 1. Re-run the test suite
    1. If it succeeded but a specific test fail intermittently, please comment to [#2938](https://github.com/microsoft/BotFramework-WebChat/issues/2938)
 1. If it continue to fail, please fresh clone the repository and run the test suite without your changes
-   1. If you suspect your environment is polluted, please use [Windows Sandbox](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-sandbox/windows-sandbox-overview) and/or a new Linux distro on WSL
+   1. If you suspect your environment is polluted, please use [Windows Sandbox](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-sandbox/windows-sandbox-overview) and/or a new Linux distro on WSL to verify
 1. If it still fail repeatedly, please [file an issue](https://github.com/microsoft/BotFramework-WebChat/issues/new/choose) to us.

 ## Static code analysis